MCHAMOUXCAPG/TeamSpirit/client/ReactNative/README.md

 - A browser window will be opened.
 - Open Expo in your phone.
 Scan the QR code in the browser window and wait until it’s loaded (first times it can take some minutes)
 - Enjoy your app

+Testing:
+- Using Jest for testing
+- Run the tests with ```yarn test```
+- The tests will be opened in the same console.